bradyhouse/house/fiddles/angular2-cli/fiddle-0029-EntAgGridChartSeriesClick/README.md

 ### Tags<a name="tags"></a>

-node v10.9.0, angular (8.2.0), ag-grid, ag-grid-community ag-grid-angular, ag-grid-enterprise,fetch, bootstrap, bootswatch
+node v10.9.0, angular (8.2.0), ag-grid, ag-grid-community ag-grid-angular, ag-grid-enterprise,fetch, bootstrap, bootswatch, lodash

 ### Forked From <a name="forked"></a>